-The WRI Research Program is implemented in three phases: Proof of Concept, Pilot Tests, and the Field Operational Test (FOT).
-The project is currently in Phase III, the FOT.
-The FOT builds on the recently completed pilot tests.
-These tests showed that a national system may be feasible but required further refinement of interfaces between government and carrier information systems.
-It aligns directly with the Agency's Compliance, Safety, Accountability (CSA) initiative as a tool to identify more drivers, vehicles, and carriers at the roadside using limited resources.
-A cost-benefit analysis performed during the pilot tests estimated benefits exceeding costs for a fully-deployed WRI system.
+The WRI research project is implemented in three phases: Proof of Concept, Pilot Tests, and the Field Operational Test (FOT).
+The project is currently in Phase III, the FOT, which builds on the recently completed pilot tests.
+These pilot tests showed that a national system may be feasible but required further refinement of interfaces between government and carrier information systems.
+The tested system aligns directly with the Agency's Compliance, Safety, Accountability (CSA) initiative as a tool to identify more drivers, vehicles, and carriers using limited resources.

-- Phase I: Proof of Concept Test (POC)–Testing of commercially-available off-the-shelf (COTS) or near-COTS technology to validate the wireless inspection concept.
+Phase I: Proof of Concept Test–Testing of commercially-available off-the-shelf (COTS) or near-COTS technology to validate the wireless inspection concept.

 Currently in Phase III, the FOT will:

-- Demonstrate carrier, enforcement, and compliance decisionmaking using associated WRI interfaces.
+- Demonstrate carrier, enforcement, and compliance decision-making using WRI interfaces.

 - Demonstrate WRI system instantaneous loading equal to a nationally-deployed system.

-- Feed revisions of the already existing WRI requirements, concept of operations, and architecture.
+- Provide experience to revise the already existing WRI requirements, concept of operations, and architecture.

 The project is currently in Phase III.
 The FOT is being conducted.